 From ~$500-$1,200/yr

 Covers damage you cause to other vehicles or property.
 Your Ferrari is not covered.
-Rarely chosen for vehicles of this value, but may suit Ferraris kept as non-road-registered display cars.
+Rarely chosen for vehicles of this value, but may suit Ferraris kept as non-road-registered display vehicles.

 • Third-party property damage